 Benefits of Sensory Play

-As a new parent, I had a vague idea of the benefits of sensory play, but it wasn’t really on my radar.
-Remember this was 10 years ago — before the 24/7 phone scroll telling us everything we need to know.
+As a new parent I had a vague idea of the benefits of sensory play, but it wasn’t really on my radar.
+This was before the 24/7 phone scroll telling us everything we need to know.
 Now I KNOW the benefits of sensory play, and in our world of constant screens, it’s more vital than ever… and not that hard to incorporate into your daily life!

 Our Journey Towards Sensory Play